nextstrain/cli/doc/aws-batch.md

 If you're not using the wizard, make sure you connect the job queue to the compute environment you created above.

+#### Job definition

+Create a new job definition with the name `nextstrain-job`.
+If you use a different name, you'll need to use the `--aws-batch-job` option to `nextstrain build`, set the `NEXTSTRAIN_AWS_BATCH_JOB` environment variable, or set `job` in the `[aws-batch]` section of `~/.nextstrain/config`.

+Set the retry attempts to _1_ and the execution timeout to _14400_ seconds (4 hours).
+The timeout ensures that broken, never-ending jobs will be terminated after 4 hours instead of racking up EC2 costs.
+Adjust it if necessary for your builds.

+Specify the container image `nextstrain/base:latest` and an empty command.
+(In the wizard, delete the pre-filled command, leaving the JSON result as an empty array (`[]`).)

+Choose the job role _NextstrainJobsRole_, which you just created in the IAM roles section above.

+Select the number of desired vCPUs and amount of memory you'd like each Nextstrain build job to have access to.

+No job parameters or job environment variables are required.

 ### CloudWatch Logs